 If you're an empathetic person who is good at sizing people up but also tough enough to handle contract negotiations, maybe it's time to start moving toward a casting director career.

-For lots more information about casting directors and related topics, check out the links on the next page.
+For lots more information about casting directors and related topics, check out the links below.